uchicago-library/ldr_metadatastorage/README.md

 ## Glossary of terms

 - intellectual unit is a set of assets that comprise a complete work (whether a piece of art, a photograph, a book, or some other output) created by an individual or group of individuals.
 They can be discovered by defined access points in descriptive metadata.
+This is business logic and a term that is only truly meaningful to the human producers and human consumers of the content and as such defining a concrete rule set for intellectual unit generation is out-of-scope of the ldr metadata storage.
 - unit is an abbreviation of intellectual unit
 - asset is a byte stream representing an intellectual unit whether in-whole or in-part
 - (metadata) resource is a representation of description about an intellectual unit